larammerce/docs/8.x/getting-started/contributing.md

 ![merge request: title & description](https://github.com/Cena313/Hello-world/blob/master/20220419_163618.jpg?raw=true)

 In this section, you enter the user story **title** Command, and also in the **description** section, you enter a summary description of the user story.
-Finally, click on the **Create merge request** button.
+Finally, click on the Create merge request button.

 ![merge request: title & description](https://github.com/Cena313/Hello-world/blob/master/20220419_163546.jpg?raw=true)

-After clicking the Create merge request button, you must check to see if there is a **conflict**.
+After clicking the Create merge request button, you must check to see if there is a conflict.
 If there is no conflict, you are done and you will have to wait for the team experimenter to review the user story done by you.

 You can refer to the following link to learn how to pull a request: